Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 Extensive testing has revealed the top 5 VPN providers for use inside of Japan.
 The TL;DR version is as follows:

-- NordVPN: This provider deserves a close look from users who are in the market for a high level of VPN protection at a low price.
-That low annual price belies the provider’s strong encryption, excellent service and top-notch customer support.
+- Surfshark: This provider deserves a close look from users who are in the market for a high level of VPN protection at a low price.
+That low annual price belies the provider’s strong encryption, excellent global server coverage, and top-notch customer support.

 - PrivateVPN: While it’s true this provider’s global server coverage is a bit thin, its fast connection speeds and optimal online protection via a proprietary “Stealth VPN” feature help make up for any lack in the global server coverage category.